 The largest group of materials in the collection consists of print items.
 Silk assembled extensive research files of clippings, articles, periodicals, reports, government publications, and reprints.
 All of these supported his current research interests, which ranged widely but chiefly focused on macroeconomics, Keynesian economic theory, economics for the social good, and banking and finance.
 He also set aside pamphlets, tables and charts, and even maps related to his travels.

-Leonard Solomon Silk, a journalist of economics, was born on May 15, 1918 in Philadelphia, and passed away in 1995 in Montclair, New Jersey.
+Leonard Solomon Silk (1918-1995) was a white American journalist and economist who was born in Philadelphia, Pennsylvania and died in Montclair, New Jersey.
 He entered Dickinson College in Pennsylvania in 1936 and transferred to The University of Wisconsin on a scholarship the following year.
-There he began his journalistic career, editing the humor magazine Octopus.
+There, he began his journalistic career, editing the humor magazine Octopus.
 He also became influenced by the cutting-edge economics department, and professors such as Selig Perlman.
 Silk entered Duke University in 1940 for graduate study in economics; his mentor at Duke was international economist Calvin Bryce Hoover.
-His graduate study was interrupted during World War II when he enlisted in the Army Air Forces.
+His graduate study was interrupted during World War II when he enlisted in the US Army Air Force.
 He worked as a Morse code operator in Alaska, but also wrote for Yank and other Army publications.
 In this capacity, he covered the 1945 founding conference of the United Nations in San Francisco.
 Upon his return to graduate study in 1946, he travelled to Sweden to study the Swedish housing system.
-He published an article on this research in Fortune magazine; a longer version of which became his Ph.D. thesis and subsequently his first book, Sweden Plans for Better Housing (1948), published by Duke University Press.
+He published an article on this research in Fortune magazine; a longer version of which became his PhD thesis and subsequently his first book, Sweden Plans for Better Housing (1948), published by Duke University Press.

 Silk is most well known as a columnist and editorial writer for The New York Times and Business Week.
 He was one of the first journalists known for making complex economic issues understandable to the average reader.
 He became a full-time columnist for The New York Times from 1976-1993 and published a column twice weekly in the business pages under the "Economic Scene" rubric.
 In later years he also frequently wrote major news stories on economic issues.